 True connoisseurs should head for the Whisky Room concealed in the cellar.
 It stocks more exclusive whiskies, and provides a suitably intimate atmosphere to enjoy them in.

 The service is friendly and knowledgeable and the atmosphere remains intimate and tightly packed.
-Although there isn’t currently any food served, like the free peanuts at Shady Pines, complimentary pretzels are on offer.
+There's no food, but as Shady Pines offers free peanuts, Baxter Inn offers complimentary pretzels.